Garden BirdWatchers, by Paul Stancliffe / BTO

 Do not include birds that are flying past overhead and not using your garden.

-You should not add up counts even if you know different individuals are visiting your garden at different times, for example a male and a female Blackbird.
-This is because not all species can be differentiated or sexed effectively, so it would inflate the counts for those that can be.
+You should not add up counts even if you know different individuals are visiting your garden at different times, for example a male and a female Blackbird visiting separately.
+This is because not all species can be differentiated or sexed effectively, so it would inflate the counts for those that can if we allowed this.

-You don’t have to provide bird food, but if you do you should record the food you provide.
-If you have a pond, please mark 'water' each time.
+You don’t have to provide bird food, but if you do please record the food you provide.
+If you have a pond, please mark ‘water’ each time.

 Where to record